 If you plan to participate in the event through our website, we recommend you create a user account before sale day.
 You can do so by clicking on the person icon in the upper right-hand corner of the website.
 For specific instructions, please visit the create account page of our website.

-If you plan to attend the auction in person and plan to use a check for payment, please visit your financial institution and obtain a bank letter of credit.
+For a live auction with online bidding, if you plan to attend the auction in person and plan to use a check for payment, please visit your financial institution and obtain a bank letter of credit.
 A bank letter of credit is a document provided by your financial institution that guarantees you have funds available in your account to make purchases via check at the auction.
 You will receive a discount for bringing one with you.

 Sales tax applies to your purchases at our auctions.
 If you are tax exempt, you will need to supply us with a copy of your tax exemption certificate or complete an exemption form.